mrndhlovu/food-explorer-app/README.md

 It gives the browser instructions on how to handle page dimensions and scale accordingly.

 Had issues with some semantic ui components like accordions and dropdowns, as they do not work in mobile view. which resulted in having a different views of the recipes filter in mobile and desktopview.
-Worked out well at the end

 ##### Other browsers used for testing